 If you like shaggy, wolf-style hairstyles from the past but want a more feminine style, consider a mid-length soft mullet with light bangs.
 Adding light fringe and soft texturing gives the wolf-cut mullet a softer look.

 #8: Low-Maintenance Hush Cut with Long Bangs

 A hush cut has advantages over a shag cut.
-The hush cut, which features long bangs and expert layer blending, requires fewer salon visits.
-With the hush cut’s longer curtain-length fringe, frequent bang trims aren’t necessary.
+This cut, which features long bangs and expert layer blending, requires fewer salon visits.
+With cut’s longer curtain-length fringe, frequent bang trims aren’t necessary.

 #9: Straight Butterfly Layered Haircut

 A straight butterfly layered haircut is a style that goes well with a hush cut.
 It’s similar to a wolf cut.
-If you blend these haircuts, it will look as if you have two hush cuts at once.
 This mash-up will give you a distinct look.

 #10: Medium-Length Hush Cut with Bangs

 The hush haircut may have originated in Korea, but it’s taking the world by storm.
 This medium-length hush cut with bangs shows how versatile this trending cut can be.

 #11: Tousled Brown Hair with Choppy Layers

 We have a new hush haircut style you might love more than your old ones.
 A tousled brown hairstyle with choppy layers beautifully adds warmer, lighter hues to a hush cut.